-I have no idea, but this was just one of many misconceptions about Dublin I carried with me recently.
+I have no idea, but this was just one of many misconceptions that I thought were facts about Dublin, Ireland.

 Perhaps it’s because unlike many of my fellow Canadians, I don’t have a single Doyle or Kennedy or O’Connell in my ancestry – so I had no tall tales to shape my understanding of this land.
 Or maybe my opinion was colored by a recent history of violence in Northern Ireland and my ignorance too broad to tell the difference between countries.
 Or perhaps I just got it confused with England, a land of polite understatement (where, until the 1990s, everyday food was bland).